 Significant management judgment is required to determine the level of effort attributable to the performance obligation included in the AffaMed Agreement and the period over which we expect to complete our performance obligation.
 The performance period or measure of progress is estimated at the inception of the arrangement and re-evaluated in subsequent reporting periods.
 This re-evaluation may shorten or lengthen the period over which we recognize revenue.
-Due to the failure our PALISADE-1 clinical trial of fasedienol in adult patients with SAD to meet its primary efficacy endpoint and the resulting anticipated delay in subsequent clinical and regulatory processes for fasedienol, at September 30, 2022, we estimated that our performance obligation under the AffaMed Agreement will be completed in mid-calendar 2027 rather than mid-calendar 2024.
-We have not revised our estimate since September 30, 2022, however, we will further adjust our estimates, as necessary, in subsequent periods as we obtain additional information on which to base our projections.
-As described in Note 3, Summary of Significant Accounting Policies, as a result of the change in our estimate of the time required to complete our performance obligation, we recorded a cumulative catch-up adjustment at September 30, 2022 pursuant to which we derecognized an aggregate of \$892,500 of previously recognized revenue.
-Following the cumulative catch-up adjustment, through June 30, 2023, we have recognized an aggregate of \$2,148,700 as revenue under the AffaMed Agreement.
-At June 30, 2023, the aggregate amount of the transaction price allocated to the remaining performance obligation (deferred revenue) is \$2,851,300, which will be recognized as revenue as our performance obligation is completed.
+At September 30, 2022, we extended the date in our estimate to complete the performance obligation.
+As a result of the change in our estimate of the time required to complete our performance obligation, we recorded a cumulative catch-up adjustment at September 30, 2022 resulting in derecognition of \$892,500 of previously recognized revenue.